Co2 Energy Transition Stock Alpha and Beta Analysis

 Expected Return

 Please note that although CO2 Energy alpha is a measure of relative return and represented here as a single number, it indicates the percentage above or below your selected benchmark (i.e., Dow Jones Industrial index.)
-So in this particular case, CO2 Energy did better than the index.
+So in this particular case, CO2 Energy did 0.01 better than the index.
 Remember, a high alpha is always good.
 Beta, on the other hand, measures the volatility (or risk) of an investment.
 It is an indication of CO2 Energy Transition stock's relative risk over its benchmark.
-CO2 Energy Transition has a beta of 0.03 .
+CO2 Energy Transition has a beta of 0.04 .
 As returns on the market increase, CO2 Energy's returns are expected to increase less than the market.
 However, during the bear market, the loss of holding CO2 Energy is expected to be smaller as well.
-At this time, CO2 Energy's Book Value Per Share is very stable compared to the past year.
-As of the 24th of December 2025, Tangible Book Value Per Share is likely to grow to 8.53, while Enterprise Value is likely to drop about 65.8 M.
+As of the 18th of January 2026, Book Value Per Share is likely to grow to 22.87.
+Also, Tangible Book Value Per Share is likely to grow to 22.87.

 Alpha is a measure of relative performance on a risk-adjusted basis, while beta measures volatility against the benchmark.
 The goal is to know if an investor is being compensated for the volatility risk taken.
 The return on investment might be better than its reference but still not compensate for the assumption of the risk.